Alessandro Birindelli: Juventus

-Late career
+Later career

 On 22 July 2008, Birindelli was announced as Pisa Calcio's new signing, thus finally giving him the opportunity to play for his hometown side.
 However, the team suffered relegation from the second tier at the end of the campaign, and then excluded from Italian football due to financial issues.

-In August 2009, Birindelli signed a two-year contract with lowly A.S.
-Pescina Valle del Giovenco.
+In August 2009, Birindelli signed a two-year contract with lowly AS Pescina Valle del Giovenco.
 He found himself a free agent in June 2010, after the club was excluded from football due to heavy debts.

-On 19 September 2011, Birindelli was appointed head coach at U.S. Pistoiese 1921 in Serie D, leaving his post the following month.

 International career

 Birindelli represented Italy's under-17s at the 1991 FIFA World Championship, but did not start in any of the team's three games.
 His first start in a national jersey was as part of the Marco Tardelli-led under-23 squad that competed in the 1997 Mediterranean Games, held in Bari: the nation went on to win the gold medal, with him featuring in three of the four matches including the final against Turkey.

 Birindelli's full debut came with Giovanni Trapattoni on 20 November 2002, a 1–1 friendly draw with Turkey.
-He went on to gain a further five caps in nearly two years, the last being the 0–2 loss in Iceland, and was not summoned for UEFA Euro 2004.
+He went on to gain a further five caps in nearly two years, the last being the 2–0 loss in Iceland, and was not summoned for UEFA Euro 2004.

-In July 2010 Birindelli retired from active football, immediately being named assistant coach in the Zambian national team led by countryman Dario Bonetti.
+In July 2010 Birindelli retired from active football, immediately being named assistant coach in the Zambia national team led by countryman Dario Bonetti.
 He resigned from his position in February 2011, due to misunderstandings.